William Mulock: Banking and commerce

-which opened for business in 1871 and in 1955 merged with the Bank of Toronto to form the Toronto-Dominion Bank, currently Canada's second largest bank.
+which opened for business in 1871 and in 1955 merged with the Bank of Toronto to form the Toronto-Dominion Bank, Canada's second largest bank.
 He was also one of the founders (1882) and Directors of Toronto General Trusts, Canada's first trust company and an ancestor of TD Canada Trust.

 In 1899, as chief Liberal Party organizer in Ontario, Mulock wanted a Liberal paper to counterbalance the Conservative Toronto Telegram.
 He led a group that purchased the ailing Toronto Star and offered Joseph Atkinson the position as editor.
 Atkinson accepted on the condition that he have editorial independence and that part of his pay would be in shares.
 Mulock unhappily agreed, and Mulock and Atkinson clashed for the rest of their lives.
 It gave Atkinson great pleasure at the 1913 annual shareholders' meeting to interrupt Mulock in mid-tirade to announce that he was now the majority shareholder and would do what he chose.